Best Crypto Exchanges in Colombia

 • Fees: 0.1% for maker orders and 0.2% for taker orders.

-• Regulation & Licensing: Operates offshore in the Seychelles but is available in Colombian investors.
+• Regulation & Licensing: Operates offshore in the Seychelles but is available to Colombian investors.

-• Regulation & Licensing: Available in Colombia but not regulated in the country.
+• Regulation & Licensing: Available in Colombia but not regulated.

 • COP Deposit Methods: Card payments.